Home » Resources » UXO City Guides »

 Overall, approximately 80 major raids on London occurred during the height of the Blitz, though bombing would occur throughout the war.
 V-weapons (known as Vergeltungswaffen in German) were a particular set of long-range ’artillery’ weapons designed for strategic bombing during WWII, particularly strategic bombing and/or aerial bombing of cities, landed on the city as late as March 19453.

+The most devastating raid on London took place on the night of 10/11 May 1941.
 The moon was full and the Thames had a very low ebb tide.
 These two combined with a maximum effort by the Germans, before the moved east to attack the Soviet Union – to produce one of the most devastating raids on the capital.

 It is impossible to provide comprehensive detail of the night’s many actions but a number of highlights include4: